 Notes

-- The spiciness of this sauce widely depends on the variety of dried chilies that you use.
-Some variety of chilies are super hot, handle with caution.
+- The spiciness of this sauce depends on the variety of dried chilies that you use.
+Some varieties of chilies are super hot, handle them with caution.

-- Sauce can be used in stir fry recipes, can be used as dipping sauce for dimsum and spring rolls or drizzled over tofu and served.
+- The sauce can be used in stir-fry recipes, can be used as a dipping sauce for dumplings, spring rolls, and potato wedges, or drizzled over soups, and salads.

 Comments & Reviews